 The following trailer features me as a kid.
 I’m the little guy on the left.
 Enjoy!

 What inspired you to write?

 As part of a military family I traveled all over the world.
 I experienced more than my share of tearful good-byes as my family hopped from country to country, state to state.
 It seemed like every time I got settled in to a new home—sometimes even a new language—Dad got transferred.
 I learned to make new friends easily enough, but it was movies and books that ultimately became my constant companions.
 I can still remember ditching second session of Saturday catechism on base in Wiesbaden, Germany, so that my brother and I could sneak into the matinee.
 (Popcorn was only twenty-five cents!)
 I read my first ‘chapter’ book when I was six-years-old.
 It was Fulton Oursler’s 1949 novel The Greatest Story Ever Told.
 I can still remember my wonder and excitement as the story took me away.
 It’s still on my shelf.
 I’ve consumed books ever since, always fiction, always action/adventures and/or thrillers.
 And to this day I still go to the movies at least twice a week.
-Fifty years of films and books has fueled an active imagination filled with stories crying to escape.
+Fifty years of films and books have fueled an active imagination filled with stories crying to escape.
 When I exited the business world a few years back, I decided it was time to open the floodgates.
 With the help of a bunch of classes and terrific instructors at UCLA-extension Writer’s Program, I started writing.
 And writing.
 And writing.
 I couldn’t get enough of it.
 (Still can’t!)
 There’ve only been two ‘jobs’ that I’ve had in my career that I really loved.
 The first was flying; the second is writing.
 I couldn’t be happier.

 BRAINRUSH is a story about second chances and embracing each day of your life as though it’s your last.
 It was a natural first step in my writing since the protagonist’s emotional journey—as an ex-Air Force pilot who faced a terminal diagnosis—parallels my own.